Ciclovía: Australia

 On the Gold Coast, Queensland, the City of Gold Coast held the city's first Ciclovia dubbed "Bike and Street Fest" on 4 May 2014.
 A section of Varsity Parade, Varsity Lakes was car-free for a four-hour celebration of bikes and all forms of active travel.
 The event included food stalls, street performers, live music and a BMX stunt show and attracted approximately 5000 visitors.
 Bike and Street Fest was held for a second consecutive year on Varsity Parade, Varsity Lakes on 3 May 2015.
 The event again included street performers, live music and a BMX stunt show and ran in conjunction with the "Ride.
 Run.
 Walk." event which hosted a number of fun runs and competitive bike rides.
-The event attracted an estimated 7500 visitors.
+The event attracted an estimated 7,500 visitors.

-In Melbourne, the Moreland city council has held two Cyclovia events, on 28 May 2006 and 13 April 2008.
+In Melbourne, the Merri-bek city council has held two Cyclovia events, on 28 May 2006 and 13 April 2008.
 A 4 km section of the busy arterial Sydney Road was car-free for six hours.
 Bicycles and pedestrians filled the road, and trams also flowed as normal.
 A smaller (1.5 km long) section of same road is closed off to trams as well as motorised vehicles for the Sydney Road Street Party in the late southern summer each year.